-- Action Air Poppers and Action Air Mini Poppers. - 4.1.2 Scoring targets used in all IPSC matches must be of a single color, as follows: - 4.1.2.1 The scoring area of the IPSC Action Air Target must be tan colored, except where the Range Master deems that a lack of contrast with the surrounding area or background necessitates that a different color be used. - 4.1.2.2 The entire front of scoring rigid targets may be presented in their manufactured color or be painted a single color, preferably white. - 4.1.3 No-shoots must be clearly marked with a conspicuous "X" or be of a single, unique color different from scoring targets throughout a match.
-Paper and rigid no-shoots may be of different colors in a match provided that the chosen color is consistent for all no-shoots of the same material (i.e. if rigid no-shoots are yellow, they must all be yellow and if paper no-shoots are white, they must all be white in a match). - 4.1.4 Targets used in a course of fire may be partially or wholly hidden through the use of hard or soft cover, as follows: - 4.1.4.1 Cover provided to hide all or a portion of a target will be considered hard cover.
+- IPSC Action Air Targets and IPSC Action Air Micro Targets; or - IPSC Action Air Poppers and IPSC Action Air Mini Poppers. - 4.1.2 Scoring targets used in all IPSC matches must be of a single color, as follows: - 4.1.2.1 The scoring area of the IPSC Action Air Target and Action Air Micro Target must be tan colored, except where the Range Master deems that a lack of contrast with the surrounding area or background necessitates that a different color be used. - 4.1.2.2 The entire front of scoring rigid targets may be presented in their manufactured color or be painted a single color, preferably white. - 4.1.3 No-shoots must be clearly marked with a conspicuous "X" or be of a single, unique color different from scoring targets throughout a match or tournament.
+Paper and rigid no-shoots may be of different colors in a match or tournament provided that the chosen color is consistent for all no-shoots of the same material (i.e. if rigid no-shoots are yellow, they must all be yellow and if paper no-shoots are white, they must all be white in a match or tournament). - 4.1.4 Targets used in a course of fire may be partially or wholly hidden through the use of hard or soft cover, as follows: - 4.1.4.1 Cover provided to hide all or a portion of a target will be considered hard cover.
 When possible hard cover should not be simulated but constructed using impenetrable materials (see Rule 2.1.3).
-Whole paper targets must not be used solely as hard cover. - 4.1.4.2 Cover provided merely to obscure targets is considered soft cover.
+Hard cover must not be in the shape of a whole IPSC target. - 4.1.4.2 Cover provided merely to obscure targets is considered soft cover.
 Shots which have passed through soft cover and which strike a scoring target will score.
 Shots that have passed through soft cover before hitting a no-shoot will be penalized.
 All scoring zones on targets obscured by soft cover must be left wholly intact.
-Targets obscured by soft cover must either be visible through the soft cover or at least a portion of the affected target(s) must be visible from around the soft cover. - 4.1.5 Declaring a single, intact target to represent two or more targets by use of tape, paint or any other means is prohibited. - 4.1.6 Only IPSC targets, and mechanically or electrically operated devices, can be used to activate moving targets.
+Targets obscured by soft cover must either be visible through the soft cover or at least a portion of the affected target(s) must be visible from around the soft cover. - 4.1.5 Declaring a single, intact target to represent two or more targets by use of tape, paint or any other means and/or attaching a Micro Target to a full size target is prohibited. - 4.1.6 Only IPSC targets, and mechanically or electrically operated devices, can be used to activate moving targets.